Awards received

 "Be quick, be quiet and be on time."

-Kelly Johnson is credited with designing the first 400 MPH aircraft -- of course, our beloved P-38.
 At the remarkably young age of 33 he drew the preliminary sketches (see right) for what would ultimately become the most maneuverable -- and we believe the most beautiful airplane --in the Army Air Corps.

 Johnson received an incredible number of awards during his career (listed at left), after emerging from a childhood of poverty and obscurity to make his mark on the aviation world in a BIG way!